 2. Scenic Drive

-The scenic drive through Arches offers many easily accessible sights that can be seen directly from the road or with a quick stop.
+The scenic drive-through Arches offers many easily accessible sights that can be seen directly from the road or with a quick stop.
 Seeing the park’s major sights in one day is totally doable.
 If just ten minutes is spent at each location, then the drive can be completed in about 4.5 hours.
 However, you’ll definitely want to spend a bit longer.

-Parking spots at popular trailheads, such as Delicate Arch and Devils Garden fill up early in the morning, so plan your route according.
+Parking spots at popular trailheads, such as Delicate Arch and Devils Garden fill up early in the morning, so plan your route accordingly.
 I suggest starting or ending your day with the most popular stops.
 If you only have a couple of hours at Arches, I recommend visiting The Windows Section and the Delicate Arch viewpoint.